 Durreen Shahnaz, Founder and Chairwoman

 Durreen the 2014 recipient of the prestigious Joseph Wharton Social Impact award given by the Wharton School of University of Pennsylvania.
 She is a TED 2010 Fellow as well as an Asia Society 21 Fellow.
-She is an appointed member of the World Economic Forum’s Global Agenda Council on Social Innovation for 2011 and is on the advisory board for CASE i3 at Duke’s Fuqua School of Business.
+She was an appointed member of the World Economic Forum’s Global Agenda Council on Social Innovation for 2011 and is on the advisory board for CASE i3 at Duke’s Fuqua School of Business.
 Durreen is also the Social Entrepreneur in Residence for INSEAD’s Social Entrepreneurship Catalyst Program.
 Durreen is a TED speaker, a regular participant for Channel News Asia’s morning program News on Views and a contributor to World Economic Forum publications, South China Morning Post in Hong Kong, Wharton Magazine and ADB blog.
 Durreen has been recently appointed as a Program Advisor for the Clinton Global Initiative.

-Durreen holds a BA from Smith College; an MBA from the Wharton School at the University of Pennsylvania; and a MA from the School for Advanced International Studies at Johns Hopkins University.
+Durreen holds a BA from Smith College; a joint degree — MBA from the Wharton School at the University of Pennsylvania; and a MA from the School for Advanced International Studies at the Johns Hopkins University.

 Robert Kraybill, Managing Director